nequine/mbfh-v2/README.md

 At the time I started to work on this fork, there were also multiple issues that were plagging the plugin for houdini and was very frustrating ( I believe they fixed most of them in the 4.5, kudos to them).
 I wanted to share with the community a plugin free of those issues and working as intended.

-This is **WIP**
+This is **WIP**.
 I am working on this on my free time.
 Don't hesitate to post issues or feature requests and I will add them if I can find the time to do it.

 **Installation instructions :**